 LESSON 1: STOP BEING SO UPTIGHT!

-The unplanned thing was one of the best decisions I made because A. it taught me to relax a little and take things as they came (a totally foreign concept to me) and B. provided me with countess adventures and discoveries that I would not have had otherwise.
+The unplanned thing was one of the best decisions I made because A. it taught me to relax a little and take things as they came (a totally foreign concept to me) and B. it provided me with countess adventures and discoveries that I would not have had otherwise.
 It also gave me the flexibility to extend my trip, which eventually turned into 6 months of travel.

 An unexpected love story

 Arriving to Nepal was a huge culture shock for me and It as it turned out, I loved every bit of it.
-I loved how people would insist on talking to me despite realising I didn’t understand a thing, I loved people’s kindness and sense of community, I even loved the chaos and the frustration of not knowing what was going on at all times and the apparent lack of boundaries (this last one took some getting used to, but one day while I was volunteering, a lady I did know walked into my room uninvited and just stood around looking at my things and giving me a huge toothless grin and in that instant I realised that it was not abnormal and that I could do the same.
+I loved how people would insist on talking to me despite realising I didn’t understand a thing, I loved people’s kindness and sense of community, I even loved the chaos and the frustration of not knowing what was going on at all times and the apparent lack of boundaries (this last one took some getting used to.
+One day while I was volunteering, a lady I did not know walked into my room uninvited and just stood around looking at my things giving me a huge toothless grin and in that instant I realised that it was not abnormal and that I could do the same.
 A whole new world had just opened up to me!).

 LESSON 2: WITH AN OPEN MIND AND A LACK OF PRECONCEIVED IDEAS, YOUR COMFORT ZONE CAN EXPAND BEYOND YOUR WILDEST DREAMS.

 So, I had fallen in love with Nepal and that was pretty great, what I certainly did not expect was to also actually fall in love.
 This is the second part of the love story and while I am not going to get into all the details, I will say that he is the co-founder of The Raw Society, we are soon to be married and his constant support and encouragement is what has gotten me through many life changes during and post travel.